hasura/graphql-engine/community/tools/json2graphql/README.md

 # JSON database to GraphQL

-This is A CLI tool to import a schema and data to Postgres using JSON data.
+This is A CLI tool to import a schema and data to Postgres using JSON data ([of an opinionated structure](#json-structure)).
 You can then leverage all the features of Hasura GraphQL Engine to query the Postgres data over GraphQL.

 > [Hasura GraphQL Engine](https://hasura.io) gives instant realtime GraphQL APIs over Postgres.